Urban-M4/collaborative-git-and-github-short/episodes/04-changes.md

 commit changes you forgot you made.
 (Going back to the group photo simile, you might get an extra with incomplete makeup walking on the stage for the picture because you used `-a`!)

+If you do accidentally add a file and you want to undo it, you can use:
+`git restore <filename>` or `git revert <filename>` to do this.
+However, these functionalities of git are beyond the scope of this course.

 Try to stage things manually,
 or you might find yourself searching for "git undo commit" more than you would like!
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ![](fig/git-staging-area.svg){alt='The Git Staging Area'}